This blog may contain affiliate links. Read our disclosure policy for more info.

 The Banff Upper Hot Springs is the best place to relax and unwind after a huge day of adventure in Banff National Park!

-This Banff itinerary plans for you to visit the hot springs in the evening.
-Why?
+You may be wondering, why is it best to visit the springs in the evening?
 Well, this is when they are the least busy!
-During the day, busloads of tourists visit, but if you go right before close it’ll be much more peaceful.
-Plus, in the summer months, hot water is much more enjoyable once the sun goes down and the weather cool.
+During the day, busloads of tourists visit, but if you go right before closing time, it’ll be much more peaceful.
+Plus, in the summer months, hot springs in Alberta are much more enjoyable once the sun goes down and the weather cools a bit.

-Related Read: Visiting the Banff Hot Springs is one of the best things to do in Banff when it rains because you’ll be wet anyways and it’ll be less busy!
+Related Read: Visiting the Banff Hot Springs is one of the best things to do in Banff when it rains because you’ll be wet anyway, and it’ll be less busy!

 Day 2 – Banff Itinerary